Marcopolo1975/Alpine-Hiking-Club/README.md

 screenshot are below.
-during testing found only typing errors those are fixed successfully. for t -he performances check, page is tested with (lighthouse ) there were some problem with images sizes and format, so the all images were converted to webp files. after replacing the image files with webp files. perfomance test achieved 100. screenshot is below.
+during testing found only typing errors those are fixed successfully. for the performances check, page is tested with (lighthouse ) there were some problem with images sizes and format, so the all images were converted to webp files. after replacing the image files with webp files. performance test achieved 100. screenshot is below.

 ### Validator Testing